livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 Instance and nonvirtual calling conventions require instances of the given Java class, so the foreign handler declaration will always require a Java object parameter.

+Here, *thread* is either empty or `ui`.
+The `ui` form is used on Android when binding to methods that must be run on the UI thread.

 > **Warning:** At the moment it is not advised to use callbacks that may be
 > executed on arbitrary threads, as this is likely to cause your application